isomerpages/moe-greendalesec/_about/School History.md

 In 2005, the Principal Mrs Mary Koh together with a selected pool of experienced HODs and Teachers, set about to prepare for the establishment of a new secondary school in Punggol.
 In 2006, Greendale Secondary School took in the first batch of Secondary One students.

 In December 2008, Mr Mark Gerard Minjoot took over as Principal of Greendale Secondary School.
 Greendale Secondary School aspires to be a premier school in the north-east.
 In the last few years, the school has attained some outstanding results in both the academic and co-curricular areas and is gaining a reputation for providing a value-added, holistic education.

 In December 2014, Ms Amy Ng joined the school as its Principal.
-Tapping on the school's achievements and strengths, and with the support of various stakeholders (students, staff, parents, school advisory committee, alumni), Greendale Secondary School's journey to become a School of Choice that Makes a Difference: Home of Committed Learners, Critical Thinkers and Confident Leaders continues.
+Tapping on the school's achievements and strengths, and with the support of various stakeholders (students, staff, parents, school advisory committee, alumni), Greendale Secondary School's journey to become a School of Choice that Makes a Difference: Home of Committed Learners, Critical Thinkers and Confident Leaders.

-In December 2021, Mr Sulaiman Mohamad Yusof
+Mr Sulaiman Mohamad Yusof is the current Principal, from December 2021.